celo-org/celo-proposals/CIPs/cip-draft_mnemonic_correction.md

 Note that implementations MAY use an alternate generation procedure as long as:
 1. It results in a valid BIP-39 mnemonic phrase.
 2. If re-encoded using the `RS(N, K)` codec described above, the same phrase is constructed,

-Also note that although `11 * K` bits of entropy are used as input, the resulting phrase has `11 * K - N/3` bits of entropy, as the requirement of a valid BIP-39 checksum reduces the space of valid phrases by a factor of `2^{N/3}`.

 #### Error correction